Updated 22 May 2016

 I cover suspension in detail in the Caravan & Motorhome Book.
 Camper trailer suspension, likewise in the Camper Trailer Book.
 My other books are Caravan & Motorhome Electrics, Solar That Really Works (for cabins and RVs).
 Solar Success is for homes and properties.
 See also Wheels Falling off Trailers.

 For information about the author please Click on Bio.

 This topic often arises on forums.
-If you found this of interest please consider posting this Link in the thread concerned.
+If you find this interesting please consider posting this Link in on related threads.